90-Second Read: Hantavirus: What is the cruise ship virus and how is it spread?

 Published

 This usually happens by breathing in the virus, for example when rodent urine and droppings that contain Hantavirus are stirred up into the air.
 The first, Hantavirus Pulmonary Syndrome (HPS), often starts with fatigue, fever, and muscle aches, followed by headaches, dizziness, chills, and abdominal issues.
-Experts say that measures such as isolating infected patients, regular handwashing, tracing and monitoring close contacts and applying infection control measures will all be critical to stopping the spread of the disease.
 The WHO has previously said the first two cases had "travelled through Argentina, Chile and Uruguay on a bird-watching trip which included visits to sites where the species of rat known to carry the virus was present".
-It's normally spread when people come into close contact with droppings, urine and saliva from.

 Source reference